LLNL/sundials/doc/cvode/examples/source/c_parallel.rst

-This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver through the CVode interface.
+This program solves the problem with a DIRK method, using a Newton iteration with the preconditioned SUNLINSOL_SPGMR iterative linear solver through the CVLS interface.

 The preconditioner matrix used is block-diagonal, with banded blocks, constructed using the CVBBDPRE module.
 Each block is generated using